Nathan2933/aratro/README.md

 # Supply Chain Management System

-A Flask-based web application that connects farmers, warehouse managers, and ration shop managers in a streamlined supply chain system..
+A Flask-based web application that connects farmers, warehouse managers, and ration shop managers in a streamlined supply chain system.

 ## Project Structure
 ```